Burger King To Deliver Whoppers To LA Drivers Stuck In Traffic

 Orders in the test were limited to a Whopper combo meal, including fries and choice of bottled Pepsi or water.

-Once the order is placed, Burger King motorcyclist delivery people use Google map technology via the app to pinpoint the driver’s exact location.
+Once the order is placed, Burger King’s delivery people will utilize Google map technology via the app to pinpoint the driver’s exact location.

 Deliveries were reported to typically happen within 15 minutes from when the order was placed.